 Why won’t anyone help me…

-This is Dr. Jorgensen’s response to Patty’s story…and if you are a care provider, you are encouraged to read to the very end, as this article is phenomenal in addressing all the issues above.
+This is Dr. Doug’s response to Patty’s story…and if you are a care provider, you are encouraged to read to the very end, as this article is phenomenal in addressing all the issues above.
 Whether you are a DO, an MD, a student doctor, a resident, or a community member, this is important information.

 This story epitomizes how chronic pain creeps into one’s life.
 The day most people have a car accident or injury, just sneezed or bent over to pick up a tissue, seemed like every other day.
 Yet that day…the day they got hurt…their lives changed forever and their chronic pain journey commenced.
 Medical literature varies on its opinion as to when pain becomes chronic.
 Is it 6 weeks, 12 weeks, or 6 months?
 From what I’ve learned from over two decades of seeing patients in pain, 6 weeks is all that is needed to permanently change receptors and create a chronic pain scenario.